jolegrand10/steg/ReadMe.md

 It uses the least significant bit of every channel and every pixel in an image to encode 1 bit of the information to be concealed.

-It requires
+The opencv library is required for reading/writing image files.
+Its installation takes place preferably in a virtual environment.

-`$ pip install opencv-python`
+`(venv) $ pip install opencv-python`

-(preferably in a virtual environment) for reading/writing image files and can be executed with
+A simple script is provided with the Stegano class and can be executed with:

-`$ python stegano.py`
+`(venv) $ python stegano.py`

-where the `$` represents the command line prompt.
+The `$` represents the command line prompt and the `(venv)` that appears with it indicates that the virtual environment is activated.

 ## Executables @ Windows